kkruecke/cplus-documentation/notes/variadic-templates.rst

        double tail; // top level
     };

-And the instantiated hierarchy above can also be seen from the default constructor print statements that occurs:
+And the instantiated hierarchy above can also be seen from the output of the default constructors.
+The output of:

 .. code-block:: cpp

     tuple<double, int, const char *> t(10, 10.5, "hello world!");

-The output looks like this and shows the four levels of the struct hierarchy being instantiated:
+looks like this and shows the four levels of the struct hierarchy being instantiated:

 .. raw:: html